-There is a control valve for the sprinklers located in the downstairs WC, the valve is open when the red handle is in line with the pipe.
+There is a control valve for the sprinklers located in the corner of the kitchen.
+(White Access Hatch) The valve is open when the red handle is in line with the pipe.
 To close the valve simply rotate the handle to be at right angle to the pipe.

-The Fire & Rescue service strongly recommend that the valve is not closed after a Fire until they have checked the situation as fires have been known to re-ignite
+The Fire & Rescue service strongly recommend that the valve is not closed after a Fire until they have checked the situation as fires have been known to reignite